cwinters/cwinters.github.io/now/index.md

 __Work__

-* Six months in at [the US Digital Service](https://usds.gov/) and it's going great.
+* Close to a year in at [the US Digital Service](https://usds.gov/) and it's going great.
 I think.
 Onboarding and working entirely remotely has been more difficult than I anticipated.
-But the mission is amazing (currently working with the CDC helping to run operations for [this project](https://reportstream.cdc.gov/)) and the people I work with are among the best of my entire career.
+But the mission is amazing -- currently I'm working with the CDC to improve data reporting from states and transitioning off helping to run operations for [this project](https://reportstream.cdc.gov/).
+  The people I've worked with are among the best of my entire career.
 Really inspiring, and quite humbling.

-(updated 07-February-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 23-May-2022; see [Derek Sivers](http://sivers.org/now) for inspiration)